Step aside CX. Service design brings new meaning to being customer-centric.August 13, 2018

 Accept that it’s not going to be a smooth process.
 Implementing a service design approach involves a lot of organizational change.
 While it may be onerous to develop and implement, the rewards in terms of customer satisfaction, retention and profitability will more than justify the effort.

 Want to find out more about the benefits of service design thinking for your firm?
-Please contact me at firstname.lastname@example.org and I’ll be happy to discuss how we can help you create a winning strategy.
+Please contact us at email@example.com and we’ll be happy to discuss how we can help you create a winning strategy.